Keyboard shortcuts

 Press Esc to hide this help

-The releasaurus-core crate exposes the full release pipeline as a public Rust API.
-Use it when you want to embed release automation directly in your own tooling rather than shelling out to the CLI.
+The releasaurus-core crate exposes the full release pipeline as a public Rust API — use it to embed release automation in your own tooling instead of shelling out to the CLI.
+(For CI/CD and simple automation, the CLI is the better choice.)

 [dependencies]